Mental Health Technician

 Upon completion of the program and meeting eligibilty requirements, students may transfer into another Health Science program at on one of Broward’s Technical Colleges with advanced standing.

-To get started in the Mental Health Technician program, sign up today for a program orientation.
+To get started in the Mental Health Technician program, sign up today for an ATC Program Information Session.